 - 1/4 tsp garlic powder

-- Preheat the oven to 400 degrees F and line a baking sheet with parchment paper.
+- Preheat the oven to 400 degrees F and line a large baking sheet with parchment paper.

 - While the mushrooms are baking, combine all the bolognese sauce ingredients into a small bowl.
 Mix and set aside.